-1) Don’t try to learn ‘how to write’.
+3) Don’t try to learn ‘how to write’.
 No course or method or guru can tell you how to write.
 There’s only one person who can tell your story your way, and that’s YOU!
-Those who make it have self-confidence in writing what THEY think is great.
-Yes, learn the primary colours of story – where the power comes from, how they work, why they exist, how they resonate with the human mind, what factors are present in all great stories – then use that understanding to get the most you possibly can out of the story ideas your heart gives you.
-Specifically…
+Those who get somewhere as writers have confidence in themselves and their output.
+They write what THEY think is great. they write for themselves and they care not a jot what others think.

-2) …understand story structure, because it is part of the craft, but structure is NOT a starting point for story development, so don’t let it drive you.
-Let your creative brilliance run wild and free and write from the heart in creating your story, then later, use your understanding of structure in problem-solving, tightening and optimising the story.
-Never use one of those formulaic structural methods as a starting point or a rule-base for development.
+That includes understanding story structure, because it is part of the craft, but structure is NOT a starting point for story development, so don’t let it drive you.
+Let your creative brilliance run wild and free and write from the heart in creating your story.
+Later, use your understanding of story theory in problem-solving, analysing, tightening and optimising the story.

-3) Write every day.
+5) Write every day.
 Make it a priority, build it into your schedule and discipline yourself to it.
 I KNOW that is hard – believe me, I’ve been there – so set yourself a manageable word count and make sure you achieve that.
 Just 500 words a day – that’s a single side of A4 – will get you 100,000 words in 7 months (and that is with Sundays off.
 Luxury!).
-Follow that with five months of editing and polishing – that’s a book in a year, no problem.
+Follow that up with five months of editing and polishing – that’s a book in a year, no problem.
 Self-discipline, folks.
 Yes, being a writer is glamorous to talk about and a romantic place for dreamers, but the ones who make it tend to work very hard, are professional and productive.
 Don’t wait for that mythical year off you’re promising yourself.
-Don’t wait for that writers’ retreat or the day you’ll be ready.
+Don’t wait for that writers’ retreat or that day you call “One day…” when you think you will be ready.
 Every successful writer gets their head down, and writes every day.

 6) Don’t think about ‘plot’ and ‘character’ as separate things.
 What a character does when they take action will define their true character and what a character does when they take action will also provide the action.
 Think more in terms of character behaviours as these define both plot and character.
 Get this unity of plot and character, and your story telling will be tight, cohesive and dimensional.
 See my blog post on Character and Plot – One and the Same Thing (coming soon…)

-7) Understand Character Growth.
-All the greatest stories show us a character learning and changing and growing through the experiences of the story events (or failing to learn and grow, but the lessons are still evident to us as readers/viewer).
-Try to ensure that at least one character is offered the opportunity to climb the ladder of life.
-You will find that this growth is actually the true power of your real story, and this is what resonates with your audience and elevates your story.
-Character growth – the story element that defines every great story.
+7) Understand character.
+All the greatest stories take us on a physical or metaphoric journey.
+On that journey a character will change, learn, grow, transform through the experiences of the story events and climb up or fall down the ladder of life along the way.
+You will find that the change across the course of the journey is the true power of your story, and this is what resonates with your audience and elevates your story.
 Coupled with this…

 9) Be professional and unemotional in marketing your book.
 It’s really important to learn to handle rejection (there WILL be rejection…) otherwise you will never send anything off.
 I know many, many writers who develop their stories… then develop and develop some more… and the real reason they never finish is because they are so scared of the Judgement Day that comes the moment they admit it’s done.
 There’s no easy way.
 You have to grasp the nettle and get on with it.
 Put your ego to one side (the vast majority of rejections are nothing to do with your ability or the literary merit of your story); dig deep, be strong, and put it out there.
 When I asked John Sullivan for his advice for aspiring writers he gave me this series of steps that should define a writer’s life: